dddrrreee/cs240lx-20spr/labs/9-i2c-driver/PRELAB.md

 This next lab we are going to write an i2c driver.

+Read this short not on [reading and writing device memory](./rw-device-memory.md).

 Before lab, make sure you:
   - Read about the I2C interface in the annotated Broadcom doc in our `docs/` directory.
     Note they confusingly call I2C "BSC".
 You'll find the description on pages 28-37.